15 Oct Killinagh Church

 The Killinagh church, according to local tradition built in the early sixth century by saints Brigid and Laighne, may have been part of a monastic settlement.
-According to a 1939 journal article, the structure was built on an ancient pagan site that, aside from the cursing-stone and megalithic tomb evidence, was also the original location of a pagan idol known as Crom Cruaich, now removed.
+According to a 1939 journal article, the structure was built on an ancient pagan site that, aside from the cursing-stone and megalithic tomb evidence, was also the original location of a pagan idol known as Crom Cruaich, now located outside Belcoo in Co.
+Fermanagh.
+There was once a local belief that this anthropomorphic pillar stone was first situated next to the Killinagh cursing stones, until removed “to protect and conceal it from the zeal of Christian missionaries.”
 The pagan celebrations connected with Crom Cruaich were the source of the Domhnach Crom Dubh (Crom Dubh Sunday) events that were ultimately absorbed into the modern folk practices of Garland Sunday.11

 One wall of the church presents further evidence that the whole area may have been built on a site that was sacred long before the coming of Christianity.
-There are two heart-shaped stones (see illustration in gallery) set into the north wall, just above ground level.
+There are two heart-shaped stones (see photograph above right) set into the north wall, just above ground level.
 The meaning of this pair of stones was considered in a 1939 journal article:

 In 567 CE the Council of Tours mandated Christian officials “to expel from the Church all those whom they may see performing before certain stones things which have no relation with the ceremonies of the Church…” However it is clear that such pronouncements had the effect of absorbing some of these pagan practices into the church’s fold simply by the addition of an image of the Virgin or a relic of a saint.
 As anthropologist Walter Evans-Wentz put it, after the addition of the Christian iconography the people “beheld in the brilliant images new and more glorious dwelling-places for the spirits they and their fathers had so long venerated.”13 Perhaps this might explain the how these heart-shaped stones came to be set into the wall of the Killinagh church.